What is a blade putter in golf?

 A blade putter features a simple, narrow head with a straight or near-straight line from heel to toe.
 The design emerged from the workshops of Scottish clubmakers who shaped them from blocks of carbon steel, crafting them to roll golf balls with consistency.

-The defining characteristics of blade putters include:
+The characteristics of blade putters:

 * Compact head design with minimal offset

 Offset means that the club face is set behind the hosel.
 The hosel is in front of the club face.
+This is to help you keep your hands ahead of the ball and square the putter face at impact.

-* Toe-weighted balance for a natural arc stroke
+* Toe-weighted balance

-* Clean sight lines for improved alignment
+* Clean sight lines

 The term "blade" comes from the putter's thin profile when viewed from address.
 Unlike modern mallet putters with their larger heads and complex alignment systems, blade putters offer a minimalist approach to putting.